docker-hy/docker-hy.github.io/part3.md

 # Deeper understanding of Docker

-For now we've focused on using Docker as a tool to solve various types of problems, but meanwhile we have decided to push some of the issues until later and completely ignored others.
+Until now we've focused on using Docker as a tool to solve various types of problems, but meanwhile we have decided to push some of the issues until later and completely ignored others.

 Every Dockerfile we've used until now has been FROM ubuntu, which is inefficient, and the user has been root, which is potentially dangerous.
 In addition we're still restricting ourselves into one physical computer.
 Unfortunately the last problem is out of our reach for this course.
 But we get to look at alternative solutions.